thoth-tech/handbook/docs/company/reports/t1-2022/report-v1.md

 Enter Leadership Diagram here

-Roles and Responsibilities
+### Roles and Responsibilities

 Role Responsibilities Skills
-Managing Director The role of the managing director is to oversee the Thoth Tech company executive leadership team to ensure they are running the company effectively and value is being added to the Thoth Tech products by the projects they are supporting. • Provide guidance to executive leadership team
-• Provide high-level vision for the ongoing goals of the company
-• Provide a consistent company strategy due to low retention • Leadership
-• Communication
-• Mentor
-• Decision-making

-Area Lead The role of the Area lead is to drive their area focus across all products and projects of their area.
-They also organise, lead, guide, and support Product and Delivery leads achieve their project goals. • Establish company structure, systems & processes
-• Establish a leadership cadence
-• Drive a focus on Technical Learning, Data, Documentation and Quality Assurance
-• Support Product leads with product vision
-• Support Delivery leads with their project
-• Proactively identify blockers and opportunities • Leadership
-• Organisation
-• Interpersonal Savvy
-• Problem-Solving
-• Collaborative
-• Mentor
-• Communication
-• Presentation
-• Stakeholder management

-Product Lead The role of the Product lead is to lead and support delivery leads in projects related to their product to ensure ongoing success. • Drive the product in the direction determined by the Managing Directors and Area Leads.
-• Strong drive towards toward objectives with bias for action
-• Proactively identify blockers and opportunities
-• Support delivery leads where needed
-• Make thoughtful decisions motivated by data and research
-• Be transparent and accountable by visualising objectives • Communication
-• Empathy
-• Interpersonal Savvy
-• Collaborative
-• Leadership
-• Stakeholder management

-Delivery Lead The role of the Delivery lead is to lead, organise and support their project teams to ensure ongoing success. • Establish a team cadence
-• Build rapport with all team members to foster a cohesive and collaborative environment
-• Strong drive towards objectives with bias for action
-• Proactively identify blockers and opportunities
-• Communication on what the team is doing, their plans and what is needed • Communication
-• Empathy
-• Interpersonal Savvy
-• Collaborative
-• Leadership
-• Stakeholder management

-Trimester Goals and Objectives
+Managing Director The role of the managing director is to oversee the Thoth Tech company executive leadership team to ensure they are running the company effectively and value is being added to the Thoth Tech products by the projects they are supporting.

+Responsibilities | Skills
+• Provide guidance to executive leadership team | • Communication
+• Provide high-level vision for the ongoing goals of the company | • Mentor
+• Provide a consistent company strategy due to low retention | • Leadership • Decision-making

+#### Area Lead

+The role of the Area lead is to drive their area focus across all products and projects of their area.
+They also organise, lead, guide, and support Product and Delivery leads achieve their project goals.

+Responsibilities | Skills
+• Establish company structure, systems & processes | • Organisation
+• Establish a leadership cadence | • Interpersonal Savvy
+• Drive a focus on Technical Learning, Data, Documentation and Quality Assurance | • Problem-Solving
+• Support Product leads with product vision | • Collaborative
+• Support Delivery leads with their project | • Mentor
+• Proactively identify blockers and opportunities • Leadership | • Communication
+| • Presentation
+| • Stakeholder management

+#### Product Lead

+The role of the Product lead is to lead and support delivery leads in projects related to their product to ensure ongoing success. • Drive the product in the direction determined by the Managing Directors and Area Leads.

+Responsibilities | Skills
+• Strong drive towards toward objectives with bias for action | • Empathy
+• Proactively identify blockers and opportunities | • Interpersonal Savvy
+• Support delivery leads where needed | • Collaborative
+• Make thoughtful decisions motivated by data and research | • Leadership
+• Be transparent and accountable by visualising objectives | • Communication
+| • Stakeholder management

+#### Delivery Lead

+The role of the Delivery lead is to lead, organise and support their project teams to ensure ongoing success.

+Responsibilities | Skills
+• Establish a team cadence | • Communication
+• Build rapport with all team members to foster a cohesive and collaborative environment | • Empathy
+• Strong drive towards objectives with bias for action | • Interpersonal Savvy
+• Proactively identify blockers and opportunities | • Collaborative
+• Communication on what the team is doing, their plans and what is needed | • Leadership
+| • Stakeholder management

+### Trimester Goals and Objectives

 This trimester, Thoth Tech has set out to achieve the following objectives:

-Objective 1: Establish Thoth Tech as a company in line with our mission and values.
+**Objective 1: Establish Thoth Tech as a company in line with our mission and values.**

 • Create a company mission and values.
 • Create a company organisation structure.
 • Clearly define leadership roles and responsibilities.